top of page

 storing garlic seed

-Keep seed garlic in mesh bags and hang if possible - garlic loves to breathe, so DO NOT store in plastic or enclosed containers.
+• Keep it in mesh bags, and hang them if possible — garlic needs to breathe

 Soil preparation